About telehealth for children and teenagers with disability, autism or other additional needs

 This means sessions will look and feel different for all families.

-What to expect from telehealth therapy for children with disability or autism
+What to expect from telehealth therapy for children

 - You might discuss your child’s and family’s goals and share what’s working well and what’s not working well.